leegare/pet_insurance/README.md

 # NLP analysis and classification of a dataset of claims
 ---
-### Goal
+### Executive Summary:
+This project applies natural language processing (NLP) techniques to classify claims data using text features.
+A binary classifier was developed to predict the PreventiveFlag label from descriptions and diagnoses.
+The workflow included exploratory data analysis, text preprocessing, feature engineering with tf-idf, and model evaluation across multiple machine learning algorithms.

+Key findings:
+- The dataset contained over 6,000 unique words after preprocessing.
+- Gaussian Naïve Bayes, AdaBoost, and Decision Trees performed best under different feature and n-gram settings.
+- Optimized classifiers improved the AUC score by ~1% compared to baseline models.
+- Removing extreme outliers improved generalization, while duplicates unexpectedly enhanced performance.
+The results highlight the trade-offs between feature dimensionality, n-gram selection, and classifier choice.
+Future work may explore advanced embeddings (e.g., Word2Vec) and more effective strategies for handling class imbalance.

-Description:
+### Description:
-- Use the data contained in p2_data.csv to build a binary classifier to predict the “PreventiveFlag” label using the text features provided.
+- Use the data in p2_data.csv to build a binary classifier that predicts the PreventiveFlag label using the provided text features.

 ### Files:
 - The data folder has the csv files provided by source.